ASP.NET Web Forms Server Control Event Model

 If you create controls by declaring them in markup, you can bind events to methods using an attribute (for example, onclick) or in Visual Basic, by using the Handles keyword.
 If you create controls dynamically (in code), you cannot use either of these methods, because the compiler does not have a reference to the control at compilation time.

 In that case, you must use explicit event binding.
 In Visual Basic, you can use the AddHandler statement to bind an event in a dynamically created control to an existing method.
 In C#, you create a delegate and associate it with the control's event.
 The following code example shows how you can bind a method named ButtonClick to a button's Click event:

-This topic has discussed how to work with events raised in server code.
+This topic has discussed how to work with events raised in server code in Web Forms pages.
 Controls render elements to the browser, and those elements can also raise client-side events that you can handle in client script.
 Using client script, you can add mouse and keyboard event handling to ASP.NET server controls.
 For more information, see Client Script in ASP.NET Web Pages and How to: Add Client Script Events to ASP.NET Web Server Controls.

 Application events are raised for all requests to an application.
 For example, the BeginRequest event of the HttpApplication object (Application_BeginRequest) is raised when any ASP.NET Web page or XML Web service in your application is requested.
 This event allows you to initialize resources that will be used for each request to the application.
 A corresponding event, the EndRequest event of the HttpApplication object (Application_EndRequest), provides you with an opportunity to close or otherwise dispose of resources used for the request.